 - Although it is not considered rude to come empty handed (especially with close friends), it is always nice for your hosts to bring a little gift.
-Most common gifts include a bottle of wine (of course), flowers, or a box of chocolates.
+Most people sending the perfect holiday gift think of a bottle of wine (of course), flowers, or a box of chocolates.

 - Again, although it is not compulsory, when invited to a dinner party, you can offer the host to bring something (usually dessert).

 - French people always clink glasses before starting eating.
 Make sure to look at people in the eyes and not to cross other people’s arms – and of course clink glasses with everyone, even if they are sitting far from you.
 Some people are very strict on not crossing arms as it is said to bring back luck.

 - Don’t start eating until everyone else is served.
 It is better to wait for the cook to sit down and say “bon appétit !” before starting to eat.